 Key Outcomes of Our Work

-- Expanded capacity to accurately gauge student performance and promote engaging classroom settings and standards-aligned curricula
+- Expanded capacity for teachers and leaders to accurately gauge student performance and promote engaging classroom settings and standards-aligned curricula

-- Clear understanding of how students are performing as a whole and in groups across early childhood, K–12, postsecondary, and career technical education
+- Clear understanding, using evidence-based strategies, of how students are performing as a whole and in groups across early childhood, K–12, postsecondary, and career technical education

 - Research-informed policy guidance to support decision-makers